Polina Malinovskaya Flaunts Enviable Physique In Tiny Crop Top And High-Rise Pants

 The stunning photo set was instantly met with support and enthusiasm from social media users, amassing more than 134,000 likes since being uploaded less than one day ago.
 Nearly 400 fans also took to the comments section to convey their admiration for the model’s insane figure, flawless beauty, and revealing apparel.

-“Look at you, amazing,” one Instagram user wrote.
+“Look at you, amazing,” one user wrote.

-“Very beautiful,” a second fan chimed in, filling their comment with numerous heart-eyes and red heart emoji.
+“Very beautiful,” chimed in a second fan, filling their comment with numerous heart-eyes and red heart emoji.

 “Absolutely stunning dear,” a third admirer gushed.

-“So beautiful with an amazing body and perfect poses,” a fourth individual asserted.
+“So beautiful with an amazing body and perfect poses,” asserted a fourth individual.

 The stunner is no stranger when it comes to posting sizzling-hot content of herself to social media.
 Just a few days ago, she posted some images of herself in a tiny snakeskin-print bikini while at the beach.